 Navigators play a vital role in helping consumers prepare applications to establish eligibility and enroll in coverage through the Marketplaces and potentially qualify for an insurance affordability programs.
 They also provide outreach and education to raise awareness about the Marketplace, and refer consumers to health insurance ombudsman and consumer assistance programs when necessary.
 Navigators are funded through federal grant funds and must complete comprehensive federal Navigator training, criminal background checks, and state training and registration (when applicable), prior to assisting consumers.

-On August 30, 2019, the Centers for Medicare & Medicaid Services (CMS) awarded $10 million in Navigator grant awards to 34 organizations who will serve as Navigators in Federally-facilitated Marketplace states.
-These awards will support the work of organizations that offer assistance to consumers navigating, shopping for, and enrolling in health insurance coverage for 2019.
+On August 28, 2020, the Centers for Medicare & Medicaid Services (CMS) awarded $10 million in Navigator grant awards to 30 organizations who will serve as Navigators in Federally-facilitated Marketplace states.
+These awards will support the work of organizations that offer assistance to consumers navigating, shopping for, and enrolling in health insurance coverage for plan year 2021.

-A list of 2019 Navigator grant recipients can be found here: 2019 Navigator Grant Recipients (PDF).
-The 2019 Navigator awards are for the first 12-month budget period of a 24-month period of performance, which runs through August 29, 2021.
+A list of 2020 Navigator grant recipients can be found here: 2020 Navigator Grant Recipients (PDF).
+The 2020 Navigator awards are for the second 12-month budget period of a 24-month period of performance, which runs through August 29, 2021.
 Entities and individuals cannot serve as Navigators in the Federally-facilitated Marketplaces without receiving federal grant funding from CMS to perform Navigator duties.

 Additional Resources for Navigator Grantees

 - Upper Limits for Available 2021 Navigator Supplemental Funding (PDF)

 - 2019 Navigator Notice of Funding Opportunity (NOFO) Frequently Asked Questions for Applicants (PDF)

 - 2019 Overview of Applying for a Federal Cooperative Agreement (PDF)